7 Reasons Your Book Isn’t Selling: Taking a Hard Look at Amazon

 Reading Time: 6 minutes

-It’s a simple fact: in order to sell books on Amazon, you’ve got to have something that readers want or need.
+In order to sell books on Amazon, you’ve got to have something that readers can’t say no to.

-What happens a lot of the time, is that an author puts their book up on Amazon and then hopes for the best.
-They hope that the Amazon machine will kick in and promote their book.
-But hope is not a marketing plan.
+Often authors will put their book up on Amazon and hope for the best.
+Counting on the idea that the Amazon machine will kick in and promote their book.
+This never happens.

 If you want to get more visibility, and actually sell books on Amazon here are seven things to look for to get started!